 It can be really confusing knowing which foods are safe to give your dog.
 So we’ve put together our top nine things not to feed your dog and, most importantly, the reasons why.

-You will probably have heard of someone that has fed their dog something on this list without any ill effects.
-But there are always exceptions to a rule.
-If you want to be completely safe, then only give food to your dog that has been especially made for dogs.
+You will probably have heard of someone that has fed their dog something on this list without any ill effects; there are always exceptions to a rule.
+If you want to be completely safe, only give food to your dog specially made for dogs.

-If you are tempted to share food with your dog, then there are much safer options than the nine items on our list.
-These include bananas, carrots and watermelon.
-These are safe and can add an exciting element to your dog’s day; either as a treat or included in their regular meals.
+If you are tempted to share food with your dog, then there are much safer options than the nine items on our list, foods like bananas, carrots, and watermelon.
+These are safe and can add an exciting element to your dog’s day, either as a treat or included in their food.

-It’s relatively well known that onions are toxic to our dogs.
-When eaten by a dog, onions can cause haemolytic anaemia.
-There is a compound called thiosulphate which is found in onions that can cause damage to the red blood cells and trigger the blood cells to burst.
+It’s relatively well known that onions and garlic are toxic to dogs.
+When eaten by a dog, onions can cause hemolytic anemia.
+A compound called thiosulphate is found in onions that can cause damage to the red blood cells and trigger the blood cells to burst.

-It takes very small amount of onion for it to be a danger.
+It takes a tiny amount of onion for it to be a danger.
 Around 15g can cause serious issues depending on the size of your dog.
-Onion can be found in a lot of foods, so be on the look-out for it especially in sauces, gravy and baby foods.
+Onion can be found in many foods, so be on the lookout for it, especially in sauces, gravy, and baby foods.

 Symptoms to look out for are:

 Never feed your dog onions.
 They are toxic to dogs in any form.
 This includes an onion that is dried, powdered, raw, and cooked.
 Because onions make an appearance in so many products, it makes the top of our list of things that are bad for dogs.